Creating Processes

 Creating Time-Based Execution Criteria

 Time-based rules are triggered a certain number of days before or after a given date.
 The field referenced should have a field type of Date.
+This functionality supports proactive engagement with clients around important dates and deadlines.
 To set time-based execution for a rule:

 1. Check the Use time-based execution checkbox to show the relevant settings.